 We believe this program is every bit as valuable as the first one he did, and it offers new advice on how to paint the model in a short-sitting situation.
 Morgan describes these two programs as companion pieces that will support each other and help the developing painter to reach new levels of skill, understanding, and artistry.

-Morgan is a consummate instructor, sharing and critiquing his own work constantly, and giving you instruction and guidance that will inform your painting in a way you may not have heard previously.
-Don't miss this opportunity to own this important new DVD.
-We recommend it highly as an addition to your video library.
+Morgan is a consummate instructor, sharing and critiquing his own work constantly, and giving you instruction and guidance that will inform your painting in a way you may not have heard previously. .